cmcdev-code/cmcdev-code/README.md

 <h3 align="center"> Hi there, I'm Collin 👋 </h3>

-Hi, I'm Cameron.
+Hi, I'm Collin.
 I am a senior at Liberty University studying mathematics.
 I love to learn new things and teach people about programming.

 <h3 align="center">
   Check out <a href="https://cmcdev.org">my website</a>!